-- 13.1 An employer may engage junior employees. - An employer must pay a junior employee in accordance with Table 3-Junior rates (see clause 18.2(a)). - An employer must not require an employee under 18 years of age to work more than 10 hours in a shift. - 13.4 If permitted under the law applying in the relevant place, junior employees may work in a bar or other place where liquor is sold or dispensed. - Junior employees working as liquor service employees must be paid as an adult in accordance with Table 2-Minimum rates (see clause 18.1) at the classification rate for the work being performed. - An employer may at any time demand that a junior employee produce a birth certificate or other satisfactory proof of age.
+- 13.1 An employer may engage junior employees. - 13.2 An employer must pay a junior employee in accordance with Table 3-Junior rates. - 13.3 An employer must not require an employee under 18 years of age to work more than 10 hours in a shift. - Where the law permits, junior employees may work in a bar or other place where liquor is sold or dispensed. - Junior employees working as liquor service employees must be paid as an adult in accordance with Table 2-Minimum rates at the classification rate for the work being performed. - An employer may at any time demand that a junior employee produce a birth certificate or other satisfactory proof of age.
 If the employer demands a birth certificate, the employer must pay the cost of obtaining the certificate.